ZRliAlex/easy_wgan/README.md

 # easy_wgan
 A simplified version of a WGAN (Wasserstein Generative Adversarial Network) image generation network built using PyTorch

-Certainly!
-Here's a README.md file for the provided code:

 ```markdown
 # Wasserstein Generative Adversarial Network (WGAN) in PyTorch